"A mosaic showing a palm tree on the beach with the wordings "the british virgin islands"

 The British Virgin Islands (BVI) are the stunning views of the Caribbean Sea, just.
 This British Overseas Territory is renowned for its pristine beaches, crystal-clear waters, and vibrant marine life.
 With a population of just over 30,000 people, the BVI offer a peaceful and idyllic escape from the hustle and bustle of everyday life.

-The Virgin Islands consist of the main islands of Tortola, Virgin Gorda, Anegada, and Jost Van Dyke, along with over fifty other smaller islands and cays.
+The British Virgin Islands consist of the main islands of Tortola, Virgin Gorda, Anegada, and Jost Van Dyke, along with over fifty other smaller islands and cays.
 About 15 of the islands are inhabited.
 The capital, Road Town, is situated on Tortola, the largest island, which is approximately 20 km (12 mi) long and 5 km (3 mi) wide.
 The islands have a population of about 27,800, of whom approximately 23,000 live on Tortola.

 Geography and Climate

-The BVI consist of over 50 islands, of which only 15 are inhabited.
+The British Virgin Islands consist of over 50 islands, of which only 15 are inhabited.
 The largest island is Tortola, followed by Virgin Gorda, Anegada, and Jost Van Dyke.
 The islands are characterized by their rugged terrain, lush vegetation, and stunning white sand beaches.
 The climate is tropical, with warm temperatures and plenty of sunshine throughout the year.
 The rainy season typically runs from May to November, but even during this time, the showers are often brief and followed by sunny skies.

 British Virgin Islands Government

 The Territory is a parliamentary democracy in operation.
 The Governor of the British Virgin Islands acts on behalf of The King, who has ultimate executive authority in the territory.
 On the British Government’s recommendation, the King appoints the Governor.
 The United Kingdom continues to be in charge of most aspects of foreign policy and defence.
-The Virgin Islands Constitution Order, 2007, the most recent constitution, was ratified in 2007 and went into effect upon the dissolution of the Legislative Council in preparation for the 2007 general election.
+The British Virgin Islands Constitution Order, 2007, the most recent constitution, was ratified in 2007 and went into effect upon the dissolution of the Legislative Council in preparation for the 2007 general election.
 According to the new constitution, the Premier, formerly known as the Chief Minister, is the head of state and is chosen in a public election alongside the other members of

 Tourism and Economy